We will diagnose the double Pixel problem and show you how to fix it. We will also cover Internal traffic and its exclusion.

 Do I have Google Analytics Tags in Google Tag Manager active?

-In Analyzify, we always recommend merchants sticking to native integration, especially if they are on Basic Shopify Plan.
+In Analyzify, we always recommend merchants stick to native integration, especially if they are on Basic Shopify Plan.
 Because it works during the checkout steps, which is not possible for tracking via GTM (that will change soon due to Shopify announcement).

 If along with native integration you happen to have the GA snippet in the theme, then please remove it.
 If you have GA Tags in GTM, then pause it.
 You can always activate GTM if native integration starts failing you.